 The policy of the Company is to have service contracts for Executive Directors with notice periods of one year.
-It is sometimes necessary when recruiting a new Executive Director to give a service contract with an initial term of up to 18 months in which case a 12-month notice period may be given no earlier than six months from the start date or the contract.
+It is sometimes necessary when recruiting a new Executive Director to give a service contract with an initial term of up to 18 months, in which case a 12-month notice period may be given no earlier than six months from the start date of the contract.

-Non-Executive Directors, who have letters of appointment, are subject to the provisions of the Articles of Association dealing with appointment and rotation every three years, however, in accordance with the UK Corporate Governance Code they are subject to annual re-election and have a notice period of three months by either party.
+Non-Executive Directors, who have letters of appointment, are subject to annual re-election under the Company's Articles of Association and have a notice period of three months by either party.
 They are not eligible for payment in lieu of notice or any other payment on termination.